zakky-play-ground/nxtblog/layouttsx.md

-The code you've provided appears to be a TypeScript file named `page.tsx`, which is likely intended for use in a Next.js application.
+The code you've provided appears to be a TypeScript file named `layout.tsx`, which is likely intended for use in a Next.js application.
 Let me explain each part of the code:

 1. Import Statements:
    ```javascript